Lorenzo-Pappalardo/HangedManCLI/README.md

 # Instructions
 ## Compiling
-Open a terminal window and execute "sh make.sh"
+Open a terminal windows and executo javac *.java then execute with "java Main"